Our Doctor

 I have lived in Voluntown for my whole life and love to spend my days outside hiking and kayaking in our beautiful Pachaug Forest.
 My fur family consists of an extra-large black lab named Benny, a yellow lab named Maddie, and three cats named Lester, Pepper, and Louise.
 I am very passionate about animals and always treat all our furry patients like they are my own pets.
 I currently am earning my veterinary technician certification through Penn Foster college.
 It has helped greatly while simultaneously learning hands-on skills throughout the course of the work day.
 Stop in and say hi!

-Lydia began their career in 2010 working as a kennel assistant, and quickly worked their way to becoming a technician over the next few years.
-Over the past decade, they have built experience in general practice, emergency, and specialty medicine with a focus on surgery and anesthesia.
+Liam began his career in 2010 working as a kennel assistant, and quickly worked his way to becoming a technician over the next few years.
+Over the past decade, he has built experience in general practice, emergency, and specialty medicine with a focus on surgery and anesthesia.

-Lydia started working with Dr. Belair in 2018 and when the opportunity arose, they jumped on board with the crew at Pachaug Animal Hospital in 2020.
-Lydia started as a surgery technician but is now a full-time technician.
+Liam started working with Dr. Belair in 2018 and when the opportunity arose, he jumped on board with the crew at Pachaug Animal Hospital in 2020.
+Liam started as a surgery technician but is now a full-time technician.

-In their free time, Lydia enjoys taking their cat Dexter on strolls across their property in Moosup, playing tabletop games with their family, and enjoying the natural sights of Connecticut.
+In his free time, Liam enjoys taking their cat Dexter on strolls across their property in Moosup, playing tabletop games with his family, and enjoying the natural sights of Connecticut.

 Becky, Veterinary Technician